 If I lose my property tax bill, can I get another copy?

 Property Tax bills are mailed out once per year, usually in mid-July, with (4) coupons attached.
 All property tax bills can be used to make payments, but note that when your mortgage pays for your taxes on your behalf, your bill will be imprinted: For Advice Only.

 If you lose your bill or for some reason did not receive your bill, please notify the Tax Collector as soon as possible.
 Non-receipt of a bill is not a valid excuse for non-payment.

 Can I pay my Tax Payment or Utility Payments online or by credit card?

-We do not accept credit cards at this time, nor do we currently have the ability to accept payments online.
-You can however use your own online banking to make payments.
+Payments Made Through Your Online Banking System – You can use your own online banking to make payments.
 Please note on your check stubs your block, lot and qualifier number so that we can accurately apply your payment.
 It is also helpful to note whether the payment is for taxes or water & sewer, since some payments are similar in size and we do not want to post your payment to the wrong place.